PatrykChrabaszcz/Papers/Regularization.md

 - "Weight normalization can thus be viewed as a cheaper and less noisy approximation to batch normalization.
 Although exact equivalence does not usually hold for deeper architectures, we still find that our weight normalization method provides much of the speed-up of full batch normalization."

+# Deep speech 2: End-to-end speech recognition in english and mandarin

+- Coijmans about this: "We suspect that the previous difficulties with recurrent batch normalization reported in Laurent et al. (2016); Amodei et al. (2015) are largely due to improper initialization of the batch normalization parameters, and γ in particular."